Jake Wightman: 2022: World 1500 m champion

-2023: Injury
+2023–2024: Injuries

-Going into the 2023 season, Wightman had high hopes of defending his 1500 m title at the World Championships in Budapest.
-However in January, after sustaining a freak foot injury during a gym session in South Africa, he was forced to spend 5 weeks in a boot, while cross-training to remain in good shape.

-He returned to running that spring, aiming to be ready for Budapest, being able to skip qualification given his status as the reigning world champion.
-However after numerous achilles, shin, and hamstring issues, he decided to play it safe and focus on the 2024 Olympic year, withdrawing from the World Championships.
+Going into the 2023 season, Wightman had aimed to defend his 1500 m title at the World Championships in Budapest.
+However, in January, after sustaining a foot injury, he spent 5 weeks in a boot and cross-trained.
+Wightman was able to run by the spring, aiming to be ready for Budapest.
+He was able to skip qualification given his status as the reigning world champion.
+However, after numerous achilles, shin, and hamstring issues, he withdrew from the World Championships.
 In his absence, his childhood schoolmate and club colleague, Josh Kerr, succeeded him as world champion in the 1500 metres.

-2024: More injuries

-After missing the British Championships due to a calf injury, Wightman was selected to represent Great Britain in the 800 metres at the Paris Olympics.
+In 2024, after missing the British Championships due to a calf injury, Wightman was selected to represent Great Britain in the 800 metres at the Paris Olympics.
 He pulled out just days before he was scheduled to race because of a hamstring injury.

-2024: Change in training base

-In the autumn of 2024 Wightman made the decision to switch his training base from Teddington to Manchester so he could be closer to his physiotherapist.
+In autumn, Wightman made the decision to switch his training base from Teddington to Manchester so he could be closer to his physiotherapist.

-2025: Coaching change

-March 2025 Wightman announced he would no longer be coached by his father Geoff.

-Wightman is now coached by John Hartigan.

-2025: Back on a global podium
+2025–present

-After missing the last two major championships with injury, Wightman returned to the global stage by winning silver in the 1500 metres at the 2025 World Athletic Championships.
+In March 2025, Wightman announced he would no longer be coached by his father Geoff.
+He is now coached by John Hartigan.
+In September 2025, Wightman won a silver medal in the 1500 metres at the 2025 World Athletic Championships.

+On 10 July 2026, at the Monaco Diamond League, Wightman improved his Scottish record in the 1000 metres to 2:12.77, finishing second to Emmanuel Wanyonyi, who set a new world record of 2:11.83.

 Personal life

 Wightman attended Stewart's Melville College and Fettes College, both independent schools in Edinburgh, before studying at Loughborough University.
 Although born in England, Wightman moved to Linlithgow as a child and represents Scotland internationally.

 Wightman has a twin brother.
 His father and coach Geoff Wightman represented England in the marathon at the 1990 Commonwealth Games in Auckland, whilst his mother Susan Tooby and his aunt Angela Tooby represented Great Britain at the Summer Olympics Seoul 1988.

-Jake is engaged to former Irish international middle distance runner Georgie Hartigan.
+Wightman is engaged to former Irish international middle-distance runner Georgie Hartigan.